• Privacy Policy

 Share on FacebookShare on Twitter

-You will see “penultimate-year students only” on internship adverts, scholarship forms, and graduate pipeline pages, often with no explanation.
-The meaning of penultimate year is simple in definition, but it has outsized impact on what you can apply for, when you should apply, and how you structure the year so your final year is not a frantic scramble.
-In practical terms, it means the academic year immediately before your final year of study (your second-to-last year).
+You will often see “penultimate-year students only” on internship adverts, scholarship forms, and graduate recruitment pages, often with little explanation.
+The meaning of penultimate year is simple, but it has a significant impact on what opportunities you can apply for and when you should apply.

-“Penultimate” means “second to last.”
-In academic contexts, the meaning of penultimate year is: the academic year immediately before your final year of a course or program.
+The word penultimate means second to last.
+In higher education, the meaning of penultimate year refers to the academic year immediately before the final year of a degree or programme.

 • Count back one academic year.